 Walmart plans to cover the expense of the app for employees.
-In addition to the money management tools, it comes with a feature called “Instapay,” which allows Walmart employees to access their pay early when they run out of cash or “when unexpected expenses occur,” said Walmart in a press release.
+In addition to the money management tools (like these apps), it comes with a feature called “Instapay,” which allows Walmart employees to access their pay early when they run out of cash or “when unexpected expenses occur,” said Walmart in a press release.

 Should you get your paycheck early?